 Megz Country Cheese

 Enjoy over 55 varieties of cheese!
 Also a variety of deli meats, sausage, crackers, snacks and other goodies.
 Plus meat and cheese sandwiches, mustards, and honey from local bee keepers.
 Cedar Crest Ice Cream is available in sugar, waffle or cake cones, cup/bowl, shake, sundae or malt.
 Cheese can be shipped across the United States.
 At Christmas, they can prepare a beautiful cheese box or gift certificates for the holidays.
 Open: Daily: Hours Vary By Season

 Wenger's Springbrook Cheese

-Visit this artisan cheesemaker with a small retail outlet featuring Muenster and Swiss cheese made on the premises; also featuring cheeses from other area cheesemakers.
+Visit this cheesemaker with a small retail outlet featuring Muenster and Swiss cheese made on the premises; also featuring cheeses from other area cheesemakers.
 Open: Monday thru Friday: 8 am - 2 pm; Saturday: 8 am - Noon.